“Why am I getting backlinks to my site using words like “read more” and “click here”?”

 In other words, Google is ranking the top 3 competitors for our “translate” keyword because they are deemed the most popular and relevant for this search query.
 If these top 3 pages use on average 11% exact match anchor text, we are not to go beyond this frequency.
 This is our maximum allowed ratio of exact match anchors.

-If for whatever reason, you go beyond these maximum values (anchor cloud over-optimization), you must use other anchor text types to dilute your anchor usage.
+If for whatever reason, you go beyond these maximum values (anchor text over-optimization), you must use other anchor text types to dilute your anchor usage.
 The safest one to use is the generic anchor texts because they provide close to zero topical relevance in a situation in which you’ve provided “too much relevance” (like keyword stuffing).

 That is to say, generic anchor texts are the most powerful tool for diluting and preventing backlink over-optimization.